labs13-clone/back-end/README.md

 ## GET /api/categories

 - Get an array of category information

 ### --- Sent

+#### Query Parameters
+- challenges - BOOLEAN - Optional - Filter for categories that have been attached to challenges.
+Returns the same whether true or false.

 #### Request Body:
 ```